fbpx

 McDonaldʹs

 McDonald’s has more than 38,000 restaurants in over 100 countries around the world, and when two people from two different countries visit their website, they can see very different things.
-This is because McDonald’s doesn’t just translate their website copy for each country but localizes content, images or layout to make the experience as meaningful as possible for each individual.
+This is because McDonald’s doesn’t just translate their website copy for each country but localises content, images or layout to make the experience as meaningful as possible for each individual.

 For example, when we visited the Italian version of the website at the time we were writing this blog post, the Home Page featured a Christmas promotion offering a deal from the 1st to the 25th of December.
 This marketing campaign may well be inspired by the Italian Christmas tradition of the Advent Calendar, which resonates with the local audience.